 The People Tree

 Time of the Future

 Mother Earth appeared in the mid-'90s, fêted as the Next Big Thing for a few short months.
 Labelled Acid Jazz, they were apparently working in the same area as the James Taylor Quartet (ex-Prisoners organist, guests on the album), with similar heavy (and welcome) reliance on the Hammond, although their soul influences were rather less welcome in some quarters, not least at Planet Mellotron Towers.
 It's like bloody Weller (who also guests); what's this fascination with Motown and Stax?
 OK, some cool music at the time, whether or not you like it, but it never sounds right reinterpreted by white Brits, does it?
 Go on, admit it.

 Basically, though, most of this album seems to be an attempt to turn soul, funk and jazz influences into a big, '90s-style hippy-friendly stew, rather missing the mark on most fronts, only really working for your jaded reviewer when they crank the guitars up a bit.
-Mellotron from Bryn Barklam on the title track, incidentally, with some background flute chords, although the string and woodwind on Jesse sound real.
+Background Mellotron flute chords from Bryn Barklam on the title track, incidentally, although the string and woodwind on Jesse sound real.
 So; Acid Jazz: hot or not?
-Only you can decide, dear reader; I'd have edited this sprawling mess down to forty mins, TOPS, and shucked off a few of the more obvious influences, but it wasn't my album, so it's as it is.
+Only you can decide, dear reader; I'd have edited this sprawling mess down to forty mins, TOPS and shucked off a few of the more obvious influences, but it wasn't my album, so it's as it is.